Iranian Judiciary Must Stop Punishing Media for Reporting Officials’ Corruption

 Yet Amir Mortazavi, the editor in chief of Moj, also said his site had been blocked by the Working Group to Determine Instances of Criminal Content on the Internet.
 “We have contacted them numerous times but they still haven’t given an answer [as to why we have been blocked].
 All they told us on the phone was that we’ll know the reason when we appear in court,” Mortazavi said.

 All the websites blocked have the “.ir” domain, indicating their host company is inside Iran and thus accessible to the authorities.
-If these sites had been hosted as a “.com” instead, their content could not have been altered or deleted by Iranian agencies.
+If these sites had been hosted outside Iran instead, their content could not have been altered or deleted by Iranian agencies.

 The Islamic Republic is determined to control Internet traffic in the country, and has been developing its own state-controlled National Internet (essentially an Intranet) whose primary purpose is to close Iranian citizens off from the global Internet and monitor their online activities.
 Last week the Ministry of Communications and Information Technology unveiled the first phase of the homegrown Network.